voorhoede/front-end-guide/README.md

 ## Issues

 * LESS/CSS sourcemaps should be external files.
+* Only LESS files directly in module folders are watched but not in sub folders (`like components/app-core-styles/styles/*`).
 * Modules should be watched and compiled individually?
 * `jshintSrcTask` should be renamed as now also includes `jscs()`.